 1. Celebrity: the most known and talked about people in our societies.
-They are the traditional form of influencers when compared the other groups as, they have been involved with brands since the evolution of endorsement deals and sponsorship agreements.
+They are the traditional form of influencers when compared to the other groups having been involved with brands since the evolution of endorsement deals and sponsorship agreements.

 They have mass market recognition, loyal followings, tip of tongue recall and a broad power of command in society that has the ability to transcend ages and genders.
 If you were looking to blast your entire industry with a single message celebrities can achieve this.
 They tend to have trendsetting abilities so your message can quickly go viral.

 The return on investment is still difficult to quantify yet we do know that without doubt this group carries the largest price tags to attain A lister collaboration deals.